Logarithm-Labs/security-agent-sdk/README.md

 python -m security_agent_sdk.examples.seller
 ```

-The process prints lifecycle logs and responds to tasks by validating input requirements and returning an `AuditResult`.
+The process prints lifecycle logs and responds to tasks by validating input requirements and returning an `AuditResponse`.

 ## License